If you need to consult with an attorney on land contracts, please contact the Erie County Bar Association's Lawyer Referral & Information Service.

 A land contract is an installment sale agreement for the sale of real estate.
 Under a land contract, the purchase price for the real estate is paid over time.
+The buyer may or may not make a down payment, but will usually make monthly payments until the purchase price, plus the interest, are paid in full.
 The seller retains legal title to the real estate until the purchase price is paid in full.
 The buyer acquires only equitable title to the real estate during the term of the contract and becomes vested with the legal title upon the satisfaction of all the terms of the land contract.

 The relationship between the seller and the buyer must be defined by the written land contract itself.
 This document should include not only the essential financial terms of the transaction (purchase price, down payment, monthly payment, interest rate, etc.) but also address all of the other costs and responsibilities associated with the ownership of real estate.
 This includes, for example, who is responsible for the taxes, insurance, maintenance, repair, and utilities.
 Since both the seller and buyer have an interest in the land, the land contract should also define who bears the risk of loss in the event that the real estate or the structures are damaged.